WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/Maple.Server/index.md

 ## Handler Caching

 By default Maple will create a new instance of an API handler for every request received.
-If you want your application to reuse the same handler instance, which provides faster handler execution and decreases GC allocation, simply override the `IsResuable` base property and return `true`.
+If you want your application to reuse the same handler instance, which provides faster handler execution and decreases GC allocation, simply override the `IsReusable` base property and return `true`.

 ```csharp
 public override bool IsReusable => true;